 - The publication of a new dataset that would facilitate research in rendering

 - Position papers that pose interesting problems found in industry rendering applications that should be more emphasized in academic research

-Papers accepted in this Industry Track will be published in the Eurographics Digital Library for archival purposes and presented at EGSR 2022, which will take place from July 4th to July 6th, 2022, hosted by Charles University.
-Note that all papers will be presented either in-person or virtually.
-An in-person conference is planned, but in-person attendance by authors won’t be mandatory.
+Papers accepted in this new Industry Track will be published in the Eurographics Digital Library for archival purposes and presented at EGSR 2020, which will take place in London, England from June 30th to July 3rd, 2020.

 How to Submit Your Work

 Please email the program chairs at firstname.lastname@example.org with a PDF of your paper submission with the subject “Industry Track Submission” by the deadline below.
 The chairs will then curate the industry track program from the submitted papers and provide feedback to the authors.
 We expect that most papers will be fairly short (around 1-4 pages) although authors can submit longer ones if necessary to describe their idea.
 The authors should use the “Industry Track” template available following this link.